standout/seriline/README.md

   client.get_available_config_products
 end
 ```
-This returns an array of `ConfigProduct` instances.
+This returns a `AvailableConfigProductsResponse`.
+From that you can access the products with `AvailableConfigProductsResponse#products.`

 When you have your product id you can proceed to do a single order.
 ```ruby